eito1011-JP/eito1011-JP/README.md

-# I learn mainly ruby to be a Web Developer.
+# I learn usually ruby to be a Web Developer.

 # Activily